Plumbago

 - Is Plumbago good for the Colorado Front Range?

-- Yes.
-Plumbago is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+- Yes, Plumbago is a well-suited perennial for Colorado's Front Range.

 - How big does Plumbago get?